-Processing and maintaining the records of TAPs is the responsibility of the Arc Infrastructure Learning and Development Lead or Delegate.
+Processing and maintaining the records of TAPs is the responsibility of the Arc Infrastructure Safety Delegate.

-Arc Infrastructure's Learning and Development teamwill forward renewal notices to the last known postal address of the Accredited Person, three months prior to the renewal date.
+Arc Infrastructure's Safety Delegate will forward renewal notices to the last known postal address of the Accredited Person, three months prior to the renewal date.
 Should an Accredited Person fail to requalify or pay the renewal fee by the renewal date, that person's accreditation will automatically lapse.

-Inspections and compliance with contract conditions will be the responsibility of the appointed Contract or Project Manager for the project.
+Inspections and compliance with contract conditions will be the responsibility of the appointed Contract Manager for the project.